NickWaterton/eWeLink-mqtt/README.md

 **Version 1.2**
 Tested on Ubuntu 18.04, Python 3.6.

+**This version is obsolete, and is no longer maintained.
+Please use V2 in the main branch**

 ## Limitations
 This is a python 3.6 program and uses asyncio. you will need several libraries installed including
 * asyncio